-The Travelogues are an artistic conceit within the project.
+The Travelogues are a part-fictional component within the project.

 The Matriarchal Gingko